jsborjesson/oereo/docs/api.md

     username: test
     password: password

-Authorizing with HTTP basic as a user is requested when needed, the application access token should be sent as a `X-AUTH-TOKEN` header.
+In Postman, you can set the header automatically by entering the credentials in the Basic Auth section, the application access token should be sent as an `X-AUTH-TOKEN` header.

 Headers sent for a fully authenticated request should look something like this:

     HTTP-AUTHORIZATION: Basic dGVzdDpwYXNzd29yZA==
     X-AUTH-TOKEN: fc0ba8c1538ba7f3c103f7bbbc2ba0f6

+`HTTP-AUTHORIZATION` and `Authorization` mean exactly the same thing.

 ## Versioning